AUTOPHAGY (Part Fourteen)

 Efficient autophagy can be stimulated by intermittent fasting.
 If you eat nothing after your evening meal, and then just delay breakfast for a few hours (call it late brunch or early lunch) then you have activated autophagy!
 Sixteen hours is the optimum period of fasting to do so.

 I very rarely feel a need to eat on getting up in any case.
 In fact, I have often eaten purely because of habit or because I thought I ought to.
-Nowadays I do not forget that it was, in fact, the commercially-minded and sugar-loving Mr Kellogg who, via his PR boys, convinced us that breakfast is the most important meal of the day!
+Nowadays I do not forget that it was, in fact, the Seventh-Day Adventist, meat-hating and sugar-loving Mr Kellogg who, via his PR boys, convinced us that breakfast is the most important meal of the day!

 Tea, coffee or water (or a wee pinch of sea salt) can keep you going in the meantime.
 And my gosh you will enjoy your brunch/lunch!